calejvaldez/YouAreTyping/README.md

 up with everything.

 If you want to contribute your own code, it is heavily encouraged!
-Please read the [`CONTRIBUTING.md`](./CONTRIBUTING.md) for more information.
+Please read the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for more information.

 ## Description

 You Are Typing allows you to have a conversation with yourself and [become your own best friend](https://www.instagram.com/reel/C50xlZcLRhu/).
-It does this by switching perspectives of the chat conversation to make it feel like you're talking to someone else.
+It does this by switching the perspective of the chat conversation to make it feel like you're talking to someone else.

 ### Background

-I created this program to help me get through rough moments in life.
-Sometimes checking in with yourself through a text conversation has been helpful for me, so maybe it'll be helpful to you too.
+I created this program to help integrate myself into my support system.
+Sometimes checking in with myself through a text conversation has been helpful, so maybe it'll be helpful to you too.
 Check the [`PROPOSAL.md`](.github/PROPOSAL.md) file for a more in-depth background.

 ### Features